 Our investment in Rwanda began 17 years ago in the long shadow of genocide.
 The systematic torture and rape of between 250,000 and 500,000 women and the loss of an estimated 800,000 to more than 1,000,000 lives tore apart families and communities, leaving women as the majority of survivors.
 The challenge to create a lasting peace includes committing to integrating women at all levels of renewal.

 From our first classroom of 25 women to the 66,000 women we now have served, our commitment to ensuring Rwandan women can access the skills and support they need to transform their lives inspires our work.
 Women are leading the rebuilding of their country, from rural villages to the national parliament, where women hold 64 percent of the seats, and we are proud to stand with them.

 What you help us do in Rwanda

-- 92% are actively participating in key household decisions
+- 100% are involved in household finance decisions

 Rebecca's older sister and brothers were killed in the Rwandan genocide of 1994.
 She grieved their loss and eventually moved on, marrying and starting a family of her own.

 But her life became very hard again when her husband was imprisoned, leaving her alone to care for their three children.
 Rebecca became very ill, and thought she had contracted AIDS.
 She felt hopeless.

 Rebecca joined Women for Women International, and immediately began receiving a stipend from her sponsor, which she used to buy health insurance for herself.
 She received health awareness training, which led her to realize that she was suffering from malaria, not AIDS.
 She now uses a mosquito net, and is no longer ill.

 Rebecca's sponsor in the U.S. shares the same name as the sister Rebecca lost in 1994: Beth.
 Rebecca says, "Beth has become my sister, my family, she means everything to me.
 I will always keep [her] letters where there is no rain."